Home > CA23138 – Port City Territories in Action: A collaborative Laboratory for Inclusive Energy Transition (PACT)

 ,

-Experience – more than 15 years of experience in transport planning and simulation in the Riga municipality, more than 1 year in academic and research as assistant of professor and lecture in TSI Certified specialist in using EMME software (traffic flow simulation.
+Experience – more than 15 years of experience in transport planning and simulation in the Riga municipality, more than 5 years in academic and research as a lecturer in TSI Certified specialist in using EMME software (traffic flow simulation).

 Membership – Member of the Latvian Simulation and Modelling Society, Association “WOMEN IN TRANSPORT”

-Teaching activity – Geography of Transport Systems (4ECTS, master level), Decision Making Methodologies (2ECTS, master level), Sustainable Transport Interchanges (6ECTS, master level)
+Teaching activity – Geography of Transport Systems (4ECTS, master level), Decision-Making Methodologies (2ECTS, master level), Sustainable Transport Interchanges (6ECTS, master level) and Procurement and reserve logistics (2ECTS, bachelor level).

-Publication activity – Author/co-author of 11 research publications in journals and conference proceedings (indexed in SCOPUS/WoS).
+Publication activity – Author/co-author of more than 17 research publications in journals and conference proceedings (indexed in SCOPUS/WoS).

-Supervised theses – 2 master level thesis supervision with successful defence
+Supervised theses – more than five master-level thesis supervision with the successful defence

-Research fields/domains – simulation modelling, sustainable transportation, mobility
+Research fields/domains – simulation modelling, sustainable transportation, mobility, urban transport planning.

 Motto – Don’t give up